 I visited this place for the first time in early September of this year and have to say, it was one of the shortest, but also one of the best adventures I’ve ever had.
-While there are many things you can do at Letchworth State Park, I want to focus on 9 particular activities that will give you the best experience possible.
+While there are many things to do in Letchworth State Park, I want to focus on 9 particular activities that will give you the best experience possible in my opinion.

-- 1 Here are the 9 adventurous things to do in Letchworth State Park:
+- 1 Here are the 9 best things to do in Letchworth State Park New York:

-- 2 5 things which make Letchworth State Park unlike any other park in New York:
+- 2 5 reasons why Letchworth State Park unlike any other state park in NY:

-- 4 My first impressions of Letchworth State Park (I was honestly stunned):
+- 4 My first impressions of Letchworth State Park NY:

 - 5 1) Visit Genesse Arch Bridge:

 - 7 3) Visit the picnic area by Upper Falls:

 - 10 6) Stop at Glen Iris Inn (one of the best places to stay in Letchworth State Park):

 - 11 7) Explore the popular Letchworth State Park hiking trails:

 - 12 8) See Mt.
 Morris Dam:

 - 13 9) Letworth State Park camping (yes you can camp there):